 A study area associated with an ongoing seismic-snow crab ESRF study in the Carson Canyon area will have a 70-km radius 'no-go' zone around its control and treatment stations during August-October 2017 (C. Morris, DFO, pers. comm., February 2017).
-This zone is located in the central northern portion of the Study Area, and overlaps the western portions of the 2017 3D and eastern 2D AOIs (see Figure 4.20).
+This zone is located in the central northern portion of the Study Area, and overlaps the western portion of the 2017 3D AOI and northwestern portion of the eastern 2D AOI (see Figure 4.20).